|

 Pittsburgh District Corps of

-(The link above connects to a scanned copy
+Engineers - March 2004 (The link above connects to a scanned

-The 2004 Energy and Water Development Appropriations Act
+copy of the report on this site.)
+The 2004 Energy and Water Development Appropriations

+Locks.
 This report is an interim document in response to the

+Appropriations Act reporting requirement.
 This interim report first addresses the merits of

 automation of the upper Monongahela facilities, the